elastic/apm-agent-python/docs/config/index.rst

 Client Arguments
 ----------------

-The following are valid arguments which may be passed to the opbeat_python client:
+The following are valid arguments which may be passed to the opbeat client:

 project
 ~~~~~~~~~~~~~~